Hemalatah/Recurrent-Neural-Network/README.md

 You can see an RNN as the repetition of the cell you've just built.
 If your input sequence of data is carried over 10 time steps, then you will copy the RNN cell 10 times.
 Each cell takes as input the hidden state from the previous cell ( a⟨t−1⟩ ) and the current time-step's input data ( x⟨t⟩ ).
 It outputs a hidden state ( a⟨t⟩ ) and a prediction ( y⟨t⟩) for this time-step.

 Figure 3: Basic RNN.
 The input sequence  x=(x⟨1⟩,x⟨2⟩,...,x⟨Tx⟩)  is carried over  Tx time steps.
 The network outputs  y=(y⟨1⟩,y⟨2⟩,...,y⟨Tx⟩) .
-Exercise: Code the forward propagation of the RNN described in Figure (3). (refer images)
+Exercise: Code the forward propagation of the RNN described in Figure (3). (refer RNN3.png)

 Instructions: